wichitastateesports/RamilHinshaw.github.io/_posts/2018-01-01-New-Year-2018-Resolutions.md

 For the longest time I never really understood how a computer works and thats understandable because there is so much abstraction happening in the background that makes high level coding easy.
 Last semester I took a class in Digital Design that taught me how to read binary, octal, and hexadecimal and how half-adders, full-adders, multiplexers, decoders, clocks, etc worked.
 It was a very important class expecially pairing this up with learning how a cpu works.
 A lot of the stuff I learned in Digital Design was handled by the ALU (Arithmetic Logic Unity).
 I can happily say a computer isn't this magical box to me anymore.

-I have a youtube account under the alias [Glauz][glauz-youtube] where I frequently post videos my Ludum Dare timelapses and cover things on Unity3D not covered on youtube yet like my Character Customization with Blend Shape Video.
+I have a youtube account under the alias [Glauz](https://www.youtube.com/glauzcoding) where I frequently post videos my Ludum Dare timelapses and cover things on Unity3D not covered on youtube yet like my Character Customization with Blend Shape Video.
 I do this because I love looking at my past work done in a timelapse.
 Its the encouragement I need to show my present self that I work hard when I set my mind to it.
 Ludum Dare is my Love/Hate relationship.
 It gets so tiring at the end of it and feels like I took a lot of mental damage but the thrill on having a project in the end of it is so satisfying.

 The next goal is a life style choice for myself.
 When I had to renew my Driver's Liscense and I gave my weight to them, I asked how much I weighed previously and their reply hit me hard.
 I somehow gained 35 pounds in college so I was adamant on losing it all.
 Took 2 years (and back and forth struggle) but I managaed to drop down to 149 pounds.
 Though Thanksgiving and the Holiday break brought me back up to 153 pounds I'm confident I can bring it back down easily and its actually turned out quite fun to do now.